daniellechase/honeybee-swarm-3d-imaging/README.md

 Analysis and figure generation pipelines for honeybee swarm assembly experiments.

 > **Data availability:** The `data/` directory in this repository contains pre-computed outputs (calibration parameters, tracks, morphology metrics) for session S02/0722.
-Pipelines marked **runs with provided data** work out of the box.
-Pipelines marked **requires raw data** need access to the original video files and mask NPZ files on the lab storage drives and will not run without them.
+Pipelines marked runs with provided data work out of the box.
+Pipelines marked requires raw data need access to the original raw video files to run.
+The code used to produce the provided data is included.

 ---